Depictions of nudity: Nudity in art

 Nudity in art—painting, sculpture, and more recently photography—has generally reflected social standards of the time in aesthetics and modesty/morality.
 At all times in human history, the human body has been one of the principal subjects for artists.
 It has been represented in paintings and statues since prehistory.
-Venus figurines are well-known examples from this era.
+Venus figurines, often with pronounced depictions of female genitals, are well-known examples from this era.

 For the ancient Greeks, male nudity was considered heroic and sensually pleasing.
 This attitude is reflected in their artworks, which portray the human body in idealized form.
 In addition, it was perfectly acceptable for a man to openly admire the physique of another.
 Vase paintings and sculptures of nude women were also made, exhibiting the female counterpart to heroic nudity in men.
 One example of such an artwork is the sculpture Aphrodite of Knidos by Praxiteles of Athens from the fourth century B.C.
+It was the first life-size stone sculpture of the nude female form in history.
+Although the original is now lost, it has inspired numerous other artworks, among them, the Capitoline Venus and the Medici Venus.

 Bronzino's so-called "allegorical portraits" such as the Portrait of Andrea Doria as Neptune, of Genoese Admiral Andrea Doria, are less typical but possibly even more fascinating due to the peculiarity of placing a publicly recognized personality in the nude as a mythical figure, Neptune or Poseidon, god of the sea and earthquakes.
 Although naked, Doria is not fragile or frail.
 He is depicted as a powerful virile man, showing masculine spirit, strength, vigor, and power.

 Portraits and nudes without a pretense to allegorical or mythological meaning were a fairly common genre of art from the Renaissance onwards.
 Some regard Francisco Goya's La maja desnuda of around 1800, as "the first totally profane life-size female nude in Western art", but paintings of nude females were not unknown, even in Spain.
-The painting was hung in a private room, along with other nudes, including the much earlier Rokeby Venus by Velasquez.
+The painting was hung in a private room, along with other nudes, including the much earlier Rokeby Venus by Diego Velázquez.